SakuraBlossomTree/PrettyVim/README.md

 # Archive
-### This repo has been archived because my updated neovim config is in my dotfiles but you can still use this repo but it's going to be outdated
+### This repo has been archived because my updated neovim config is in my dotfiles repo but you can still use this repo but it's going to be outdated

 # PrettyVim